 A professional graphic designer understands that criticism, as long as it’s constructive, is part of the job.
 Moreover, they would want you to give feedback so that they’ll know if they’re on the right track.
 A charlatan will get offended and wouldn’t accept your suggestions or design ideas that are opposite theirs.
 A good working relationship between a designer and a business owner is a must as graphic design is a significant part of marketing.
 If you can’t speak your mind to your designer, you’re wasting your time and effort.

 A true graphic designer understands the importance of punctuality and respects your deadlines.
-They know how to manage their time and will submit work within the timeline you specified.
+They know how to manage their time and will submit work within the design timeline you specified.
 If a designer finds it difficult to meet your deadlines, chances are they’re struggling with their work.

 If your designer is caught up in creating beautiful ads but disregards giving a good user experience, they’re most probably fake.
 Your graphic design should get the attention of your audience AND provide functionality and usability as well.
 Your website may look fantastic, but if it isn’t easy to navigate, it won’t be worth a thing.